-In the annual compliance reports, the following states requested de minimis status: Delaware (commercial fishery), South Carolina (commercial fishery), Georgia (commercial fishery), and Florida (commercial fishery).
-The commercial and recreational de minimis criteria for 2018 are based on 1% of the average coastwide 2016-2018 landings in each fishery: 47,066 pounds for the commercial fishery and 45,320 pounds for the recreational fishery.
-The Delaware commercial fishery qualifies for de minimis status, but landings are confidential.
-The South Carolina commercial fishery qualifies for de minimis status, but 2018 landings are confidential (the 2016-2017 average is 279 pounds).
-The Georgia commercial fishery qualifies for de minimis status with a three-year average of zero pounds.
-The Florida commercial fishery does not qualify for de minimis status with a three-year average of 51,660 pounds (1.1% of the coastwide three-year average).
+In the annual compliance reports, the following states requested de minimis status: New Jersey (commercial and recreational), Delaware (commercial fishery), South Carolina (commercial fishery), Georgia (commercial fishery), and Florida (commercial fishery).
+The commercial and recreational de minimis criteria for 2019 are based on 1% of the average coastwide 2017-2019 landings in each fishery: 46,665 pounds for the commercial fishery and 46,176 pounds for the recreational fishery.
+The Delaware, South Carolina, and Georgia commercial fisheries all qualify for de minimis status, but landings are confidential.
+The Florida commercial fishery does not qualify for de minimis status with a three-year average of 51,141 pounds (1.6% of the coastwide three-year average).
 However, given Florida's longstanding de minimis status and the small margin above the average landings threshold, the Atlantic Croaker Plan Review Team (PRT) recommends Florida maintain de minimis status.

-Changes to State Regulations
+Changes to State Regulations No state regulation changes in 2019